 Easy Camping Food Ideas That Don’t Require a Fridge

 No fridge?
 No problem.
-Head out into the great outdoors a little lighter with these fun and delicious camping food ideas that require no refrigeration
+Head out into the great outdoors a little lighter with these fun and delicious camping food ideas no fridge required!

 You’re headed into the great outdoors.
 Sure you could load up a cooler, but those are heavy, ice doesn’t last forever and then you have to lug it back and clean it.

 Avoiding perishable camping food that require refrigeration means less hassle and less chance of your food going bad.
 Spend less time worrying about that cooler, and more time enjoying nature.
 You’ll be surprised at how many delicious and easy non-refrigerated food options there are.

 Whether you’re out with picky kids, vegan or vegetarian, looking for the healthiest option, or just looking for something tasty to snack on around a cozy fire, this list of 51 travel-friendly camping meal ideas has something for everyone!

 Take notes, because we’re hiking down a very tasty trail with this list…